 3D Mammography for Birmingham Women

 Did you know that a mammogram can show breast lumps sometimes up to three years before you or your health care provider can feel them?
+(Centers for Disease Control and Prevention).
 We recommend that all women over 40 get an annual mammogram.
 Although mammography has been very successful in reducing breast cancer deaths, it can occasionally fail to detect new cancer.
 More frequently, a suspicious mammogram result may lead to additional exams or procedures where no cancer exists.
-Now new technology known as 3D mammography improves on these limitations of traditional digital mammography.
-At Sparks & Favor we offer our patients advanced 3D mammography!
+A newer technology known as 3D mammography offers advantages over traditional digital mammography, according to the American College of Radiology.
+The radiologists professional organization has worked with Medicare, Medicaid and private insurers to help women gain access to 3D technology with coverage by their health care insurance plans.
+At Sparks & Favor we offer our patients this technology!

 What is 3D Mammography?